jynnie/spectre-app/README.md

 ## Why did you make this? 👀

 I developed this as part of a project to experiment with how spectators (spectres) can be recognized and play in the game space.
 What better way to highlight what spectators do then by *highlighting* what they see?
-Inspired by _Hidden Agenda_ and the flashlight mod in _Osu_, we have Spectre.
+Inspired by _Hidden Agenda_ and the flashlight mod in _osu!_, we have Spectre.

 ### List of Features in Consideration ⏲